mgrube753/bachelor-thesis/20_experiments/README.md

 ## Todo

+- [ ] Create analysis_quantitative.py script for cosine similarity and LLM-based content adherence ratings
+- [ ] Create analysis_qualitative.py script for LLM-based evaluation based on a rubric
+- [ ] Expert ratings with this rubric for qualitative evaluation are also missing
+- [ ] Inter-annotator agreement needed
-- [ ] add eval.py for pandas/matplotlib evaluation based on the csv files created by the analysis.py script / expert eval
+- [ ] Create eval.py for pandas/matplotlib evaluation based on the csv files created by the analysis.py script / expert eval